kelu124/echomods/include/ppt_CLA.md

 ## PI

+Two big families:

+* Contributor License Agreement (CLA), the original contributor retains copyright ownership of their contributions, but grants the project a broad set of rights such that the project can incorporate and distribute the contributions as it needs to.
 By default, if the contract does not define who will own the property, it is more likely than not that the person who wrote it will own it.

-Two big families: the contributor:
+* a Copyright Assignment Agreement (CAA), the contributor actually transfers copyright ownership of the contributions to the project, who can then license it however they want since they own it

 * can assign the copyright in all contributions to the project owner;
 * can grant an irrevocable licence to allow the project maintainer to use the contribution.